-ON Semiconductor Corporation, which was incorporated under the laws of the state of Delaware in 1999, together with its subsidiaries ("we," "us," "our," "ON Semiconductor," or the "Company"), is driving innovation in energy-efficient electronics.
-Our extensive portfolio of sensors, power management, connectivity, custom and SoC, analog, logic, timing, and discrete devices helps customers efficiently solve their design challenges in advanced electronic systems and products.
+ON Semiconductor is driving innovation in energy-efficient electronics.
+Our extensive portfolio of sensors, power management, connectivity, custom and SoC, analog, logic, timing and discrete devices helps customers efficiently solve their design challenges in advanced electronic systems and products.
 Our power management and motor driver semiconductor components control, convert, protect and monitor the supply of power to the different elements within a wide variety of electronic devices.
 Our custom ASICs and SoC devices use analog, MCU, DSP, mixed-signal and advanced logic capabilities to enable the application and uses of many of our automotive, medical, aerospace/defense, consumer and industrial customers' products.
 Our signal management semiconductor components provide high-performance clock management and data flow management for precision computing, communications and industrial systems.
-Our growing portfolio of sensors, including image sensors, optical image stabilization and auto focus devices, provide advanced solutions for automotive, wireless, industrial and consumer applications.
+Our growing portfolio of sensors, including image sensors, radar and LiDAR, provide advanced solutions for automotive, industrial and IoT applications.
 Our standard semiconductor components serve as "building blocks" within virtually all types of electronic devices.
 These various products fall into the logic, analog, discrete, image sensors, IoT and memory categories used by the WSTS group.

 We serve a broad base of end-user markets, including automotive, communications, computing, consumer, medical, industrial, networking, telecom and aerospace/defense.
-Our devices are found in a wide variety of end products including automobiles, smartphones, media tablets, wearable electronics, personal computers, servers, industrial building and home automation systems, factory automation, consumer white goods, security and surveillance systems, machine vision, LED lighting, power supplies, networking and telecom equipment, medical diagnostics, imaging and hearing health, sensor networks and robotics.
+Our devices are found in a wide variety of end products, including automobiles, smartphones, data center and enterprise servers, wearable medical devices, personal computers, industrial building and home automation systems, factory automation, consumer white goods, security and surveillance systems, machine vision and robotics, LED lighting, power supplies, networking and telecom equipment, medical diagnostics, imaging and hearing health.

 Our portfolio of devices enables us to offer advanced ICs and the "building block" components that deliver system level functionality and design solutions.
-We shipped approximately 72.8 billion units in 2017, as compared to 59.4 billion units in 2016.
+We shipped approximately 75.7 billion units in 2018, as compared to 72.8 billion units in 2017.
 We offer micro packages, which provide increased performance characteristics while reducing the critical board space inside today's ever shrinking electronic devices and power modules, delivering improved energy efficiency and reliability for a wide variety of medium and high power applications.
 We believe that our ability to offer a broad range of products, combined with our applications and global manufacturing and logistics network, provides our customers with single source purchasing on a cost-effective and timely basis.

 From time to time, we reassess the alignment of our product families and devices to our operating segments and may move product families or individual devices from one operating segment to another.
-During the third quarter of 2016, we realigned our segments into three operating segments, which also represent our three reporting segments, to optimize efficiencies resulting from the acquisition of Fairchild: Power Solutions Group, Analog Solutions Group, and Image Sensor Group.
-Each of our major product lines has been assigned to a segment, as illustrated in the table below, based on our operating strategy:
+As of December 31, 2018, we were organized into the following three operating and reporting segments: the Power Solutions Group, the Analog Solutions Group and the Intelligent Sensing Group.
+During 2018, we changed the name of one of our operating and reporting segments from the Image Sensor Group to the Intelligent Sensing Group.
+The following table illustrates the product technologies under each of our segments based on our operating strategy: